NeilSayok/GPS-Car-Locator-System/CarLocatorUserSide1M/Readme.md

 **For this app you will need a google map api key, which you need to place in CarLocatorUserSide1M/app/src/debug/res/values/google_maps_api.xml inside**

 ``` <string name="google_maps_key" templateMergeStrategy="preserve" translatable="false">YOUR GOOGLE MAPS API KEY HERE</string>```

+Follow the instructions written in the file to get the api key or follow this [youtube link](https://www.youtube.com/playlist?list=PLgCYzUzKIBE-vInwQhGSdnbyJ62nixHCt) at least watch the first three videos.